-So, how do you get reviews removed on Google and Yelp?
-That's the big question that we're always asked and we've got the answers for you.
+How do you get reviews removed on Google and Yelp?
+That's the big question people always ask us and we've got the answers for you.
 My name is Matt Jones.
 I'm your teacher and this is WebPunch's School of Online Reputation Management.

-Today's topic is one that every business owner is usually concerned about when they've gone and looked at their Google and Yelp reviews.
-Reviews are gonna happen.
-Especially, negative reviews are gonna happen sometimes.
-We understand even the best businesses will have times where they maybe made a mistake, or sometimes you're gonna get customers that are impossible to please.
+Today's topic is one that every business owner is usually concerned about when they go and look at their Google and Yelp reviews.
+Reviews are going to happen and even negative reviews are going to happen sometimes.
+We understand that even the best businesses will have times where they made a mistake or sometimes get customers that are impossible to please.
 I had a professor in college that didn't give anyone an A, so there are people like that as well.
-Even though you've done an amazing job, they just aren't gonna give you the highest remarks that you could possibly get.
+Even though you've done an amazing job, they just aren't going to give you the highest remarks that you could possibly get.

-So, let's jump into it.
-We're gonna start with Yelp's, and Google's guidelines are pretty similar, but what we've found is that if we flag a review, and the review has violated some of the guidelines that Yelp has asked reviewers to follow, a lot of times that review will get removed from your business listing.
-So here's what those guidelines are.
+Let's jump into it.
+We're going to start with Yelp's guidelines and Google's are very similar.
+What we've found is that if we flag a review that has violated some of the guidelines that Yelp has asked reviewers to follow, a lot of times that review will get removed from your business listing.
+Here's what those guidelines are.

-Inappropriate Speech So, if a person is cursing a lot, Yelp will say that that's colorful language, and that's okay but if it's hateful speech, if it's bigotry, if it's threatening, then that's against their guidelines and those reviews can be removed.
+Inappropriate Speech If a person is cursing a lot, Yelp will say that that's colorful language (which is okay), but if it's hateful speech, if it's bigotry, if it's threatening, then that's against their guidelines and those reviews can be removed.

-Conflicts of Interest So if your employees are writing reviews for your business, or if you're writing a review for your business, again, that's conflict of interest and those reviews are gonna be removed.
+Conflicts of Interest If your employees are writing reviews for your business, or if you're writing a review for your business, that's conflict of interest and those reviews are going to be removed.

-Intellectual Property So if you're posting pictures or if you're posting content that someone else wrote, those reviews will be removed.
+Intellectual Property If you're posting pictures or content that someone else wrote, those reviews will be removed.

-Payments So if you're saying, "Hey, I'll remove this review if you give me a refund or if you pay me such and such dollars."
-That type of thing isn't tolerated on Yelp.
+Payments If you're saying, "Hey, I'll remove this review if you give me a refund or if you pay me such and such dollars," that type of thing isn't tolerated on Yelp.

 Again, personal experience is something that they're wanting - they don't want second-hand reviews.
 They don't want a review saying that your best friend had a bad experience with a business and you're going to support your best friend so you're going to write a negative review as well.
 Those will always be removed.

-Factually Accurate So if someone's embellishing, if they're misrepresenting the real experience, those reviews can also be removed, and that's something that you really want to check as a business owner.
+Factually Accurate If someone's embellishing, if they're misrepresenting the real experience, those reviews can also be removed, and that's something that you really want to check as a business owner.
 If that person's writing something that's not accurate you definitely want to call them out on that.
-Again, you don't want to be confrontational.
-Refer to the other videos that we've done about responding to reviews, but you are going to want to make sure that the facts are represented in an accurate way.
+You don't want to be confrontational, so refer to videos that we've done about responding to reviews, but you want to make sure that the facts are represented in an accurate way.

-Updates When someone updates a review...
-In fact, 'update' isn't new content if it's not new interaction with that business.
-That's not something that Yelp wants.
-They want fresh content.
-So if you're gonna update it, make sure that it's a new experience that's being documented.
+Updates When someone updates a review, 'update' isn't new content if it's not new interaction with that business.
+That's not something that Yelp wants; they want fresh content.
+So if you're going to update a review you've written, make sure that it's a new experience that's being documented.

-So, if any of those guidelines are broken then you can actually go and add that to your response to the review - and a lot of times, Yelp will remove it.
+If any of those guidelines are violated, you can actually add Yelp's policy info to your response to the review - and a lot of times, Yelp will remove it.

 We're running out of chalkboard room here so I'm going to just put the first part of that response, but this is an example of what you could write, and something that we've done before to have reviews removed from Yelp on behalf of our customers.

-"Hello, (whoever that person is), I've checked our database and we have no record of you as a client, nor do we have documentation of you inquiring about our services.
+"Hello Name, I've checked our database and we have no record of you as a client, nor do we have documentation of you inquiring about our services.
 Perhaps you have confused us with another competitor.
 Yelp guidelines state..."
-And then, you would go ahead and copy-clip the guideline that you feel like they violated, which will be one of those.
+And then, you would go ahead and copy-clip the guideline that you feel like they violated, which will be one of these below.

-So, again, these are sovereign sites.
-They can do what they want but if you point out to them why those reviews violate their policies and their guidelines, a lot of times they'll notice that you flagged that review, they'll pay extra attention and a lot of times you can get it removed yourself.
+These are sovereign sites and they can do what they want, but if you point out to them why these reviews violate their policies and their guidelines, a lot of times they'll notice that you flagged that review, they'll pay extra attention, and will remove the reviews.

-So, that's it.
-That's WebPunch's review response and how to get those removed.
+That's WebPunch's tips for how to get erroneous reviews removed.
 We'll see you at the next class.
 Remember, with WebPunch, we knock out your competition one review at a time.